 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by Commission are described in Note 1 to the financial statements No new accounting policies were adopted, and the application of existing policies was not changed during the fiscal year ended June 30, 2020.
+The significant accounting policies used by Commission are described in Note 1 to the financial statements No new accounting policies were adopted, and the application of existing policies was not changed during the fiscal year ended June 30, 2021.
 We noted no transactions entered into by Commission during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the Commission's financial statements was judgements involving the funded status of the pension liability.